MaterializeInc/mz-hack-day-july-2023/worked_examples/1-introductory.md

 # Introducing Materialize

 Materialize is a SQL database / data warehouse, one that should feel both familiar (because of SQL) but also surprisingly new at a few key moments.
-Our goal is this tour is to get you situated on familiar SQL ground, and then build up to the surprising and we hope eye-opening moments.
+Our goal in this tour is to get you situated on familiar SQL ground, and then build up to the surprising and — we hope — eye-opening moments.

 Here's the sequence of introductory concepts, linked (and exciting call-out moments!):
 1. [Create a table, insert, select](#creating-updating-and-inspecting-tables)